informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

     "--max-tx-reqs=10000",
     "--max-tx-reqs-peer=255",
     "--max-pending-imports=10000",
-    "--builder.gaslimit=1000000000",
 ```

-> TODO: cloud deployments with gaslimit 1_000_000_000 vs bare metal with 200_000_000
+In addition we are setting the `--builder.gaslimit` to `1_000_000_000` for cloud-based deployments and to `200_000_000` for bare-metal deployments.

 For your particular setup this might be suboptimal.
 These flags allow a very high influx of transactions from one source.
-They are buffering up to 50000 transactions in the mempool, and gossip them in big batches.
+They are buffering up to `50_000` transactions in the mempool, and gossip them in big batches.
-We also increased the buffer for pending tx notifications to 20000 (from the default of 200).
+We also increased the buffer for pending tx notifications to `20_000` (from the default of 200).

 As transactions, we use “native” Ethereum EOA-to-EOA transfers (i.e., plain ETH sends).
 A set of spamming nodes are injecting transactions signed by different accounts.